annamariafloriano/RickettsiellaComparative/README.md

 iii. intact.tsv and pseudos.tsv were put in a different directory where Integrate_ynTables.py.
 This script integrates the results into integrated_table.tsv, so that a "YES" in intact.tsv is a "YES" in integrated_table.tsv, a "NO" in intact.tsv is replaced by a "NO *" when a "YES" is found in pseudos.tsv, and a "NO" is printed in integrated_table.tsv when "NO" is found in both intact.tsv and pseudos.tsv.
 This script is simply run as: python3 Integrate_ynTables.py.

 STEP 6: Phylogenetic inferences.
-Phylogenomics: see 0_commands_phylogenomics.txt
+Phylogenomics: see 0_commands_phylogenomics.txt.
-16S rRNA-based phylogeny: see 0_commands_16S.txt
+16S rRNA-based phylogeny: see 0_commands_16S.txt.
+The obtained tree was opened in iTol to collapse tree branches not closely related to the target Rickettsiella strains, font and font size
 Thiamine phylogenies: see 0_comm_thiamine.txt.

 STEP 7: Intersections of orthologs plots.